 Multi car accidents can happen anywhere and anytime.
-Often, multi car pile ups occur on the expressways and major roads in and around Chicago.
+Often, multi car pile ups occur on the expressways and major roads in and around Elgin and the greater Chicagoland area.
 Due to the number of people and cars involved, they can cause significant physical injuries.
 Lawyers can help you to solve the hassle of dealing with multiple insurance companies and holding the correct people responsible for your injuries.

 What is a Multi Car Accident?